Read This First

 Prompt 1: What is design thinking?

-The central claim is this: Design Thinking is a solution-focused, user-centric approach to problem-solving that emphasizes empathy, collaboration, and experimentation.
+In plain terms: Design Thinking is a solution-focused, user-centric approach to problem-solving that emphasizes empathy, collaboration, and experimentation.

 The initial stage is all about understanding the needs, motivations, and behaviors of the people you’re designing for.
 This involves engaging with your audience or users to gain insights into their experiences and challenges.